Appeals court upholds FDA's 2000 approval of abortion pill, but would allow some limits

 The legal fight over mifepristone

-The appellate court panel's decision, which itself is likely to be appealed, narrows an April 7 preliminary ruling from U.S. District Judge Matthew Kacsmaryk that suspended the FDA's 2000 approval of mifepristone, which is taken together with a second drug, misoprostol, to terminate an early pregnancy.
+The appellate court panel's decision narrows an April 7 preliminary ruling from U.S. District Judge Matthew Kacsmaryk that suspended the FDA's 2000 approval of mifepristone, which is taken together with a second drug, misoprostol, to terminate an early pregnancy.
 Kacsmaryk has yet to consider the merits of the dispute.

 The challenge involving access to mifepristone has been closely watched, as a decision curbing its availability would be far-reaching and impact states where abortion is legal.
 The ongoing court fight has also injected more confusion into a legal landscape upended by the Supreme Court's decision last June to overturn Roe v.
 Wade.